Project Management - Asana

 Asana adoption stalls when setup is left to whoever volunteered first

-The pattern is consistent: a team buys Asana, someone creates a few projects with default sections, and within sixty days half the work is still tracked in email threads and personal spreadsheets.
-Tasks get created without owners or due dates, projects multiply with no naming convention, and the Portfolio view that leadership was promised shows a wall of yellow and red status dots that nobody trusts.
+The pattern is consistent: a team buys Asana, someone creates a few projects with default sections, and the real work drifts back into email threads and spreadsheets within weeks.
+Tasks get created without owners or due dates, projects multiply with no naming convention, and the Portfolio view leadership was promised shows a wall of yellow and red status dots nobody trusts.
 Rules sit unconfigured.
 Custom fields are duplicated across dozens of projects with slightly different names.
-Intake requests come in through a Form that dumps tasks into a catch-all project nobody monitors.
-The tool becomes a source of noise rather than signal, and the team quietly reverts to whatever they used before.
+Intake comes through a Form that dumps tasks into a catch-all project nobody monitors.
+The tool becomes noise rather than signal, and the team reverts to whatever they used before.

 Revenue Institute comes in after that moment - or before it if you plan ahead.
 We audit your current Asana environment, identify the structural problems causing low adoption, and rebuild around how your delivery or operations team actually works.
-That means standardized project templates with the right custom fields, a Portfolio hierarchy that maps to how leadership thinks about work, Rules that automate status updates and task routing without requiring manual discipline, and a reporting layer that answers the questions your stakeholders actually ask.
-We also connect Asana to the other tools in your stack so data moves without copy-paste.
+That means standardized project templates with the right custom fields, a Portfolio hierarchy that maps to how leadership thinks about work, Rules that automate status updates and task routing without manual discipline, and a reporting layer that answers the questions your stakeholders actually ask.
+We also connect Asana to the rest of your stack so data moves without copy-paste.

 What we do with Asana